CodeverDotDev/codever/backend/README.md

 * [production](https://www.bookmarks.dev/api/docs)

 ## Deployment
-We currently use [pm2](https://pm2.keymetrics.io/) to start the project in production.
+We currently use [pm2](https://pm2.keymetrics.io/) to start the project in production

 Undo local changes if needed:
 ```